thomasokken/free42/palmos/README.txt

 The Free42-for-PalmOS package, Free42PalmOS.zip, should contain these files:

 1) README.txt                   The document you're reading now
-2) free42dec.prc                The PalmOS version of Free42 Decimal
+2) free42dec.prc                The PalmOS version of Free42 Decimal (68k)
-3) free42bin.prc                The PalmOS version of Free42 Binary
+3) free42bin.prc                The PalmOS version of Free42 Binary  (68k)
+4) free42dec_arm.prc            The PalmOS version of Free42 Decimal (ARM)
+5) free42bin_arm.prc            The PalmOS version of Free42 Binary  (ARM)
-4) Free42ConduitInstaller.exe   Installer for the Free42 conduit
+6) Free42ConduitInstaller.exe   Installer for the Free42 conduit
-5) Free42Conduit.dll            The Free42 conduit
+7) Free42Conduit.dll            The Free42 conduit
-6) condmgr.dll                  Dynamic Link Library needed by the installer
+8) condmgr.dll                  Dynamic Link Library needed by the installer
-7) HSAPI.dll                    Dynamic Link Library needed by the installer
+9) HSAPI.dll                    Dynamic Link Library needed by the installer

 Installing the Free42 application:

-* Double-click 'free42dec.prc' or 'free42bin.prc' to schedule it for
+* Double-click 'free42dec.prc', 'free42bin.prc', 'free42dec_arm.prc', or
-  installation to the hand-held.
-This will copy it to Quick Install; from there, it will be installed to the hand-held the next time you perform a HotSync operation.
+  'free42bin_arm.prc' to schedule it for installation to the hand-held.
+This will copy it to Quick Install; from there, it will be installed to the hand- held the next time you perform a HotSync operation.
-  Note that you cannot install the Decimal and Binary versions together.
-If you have one version installed, and you then install the other, the new version will replace the existing one.
+  Note that you cannot install more than one version of Free42 at the same time; see below for tips about which version is the right one for you.

 Installing the Free42 conduit: